hsponchiado/Vigil_Drive_AI/README.md

-# 🚗 VigilDrive AI
+#  VigilDrive AI

 **AI‑Powered Driver Fatigue Detection & Governance Platform**

-VigilDrive AI is a real‑time driver safety system that uses computer vision to detect early signs of driver fatigue (eye closure, reduced blinking, PERCLOS) and trigger escalating alerts — all while emphasizing **privacy‑by‑design** and **responsible AI**, aligned with the **IBM Track**.
+VigilDrive AI is a real‑time driver safety system that uses computer vision to detect early signs of driver fatigue (eye closure, reduced blinking, PERCLOS) and trigger escalating alerts — all while emphasizing **privacy by design** and **responsible AI**, aligned with the **IBM Track**.

-This project was built for a hackathon by a team of 3 and is designed to be demo‑friendly, modular, and enterprise‑ready.
+This project was built for a hackathon by a team of 3 and is designed to be demo friendly, modular, and enterprise ready.

 ---